 There’s nothing like local knowledge, and local guide (and passionate foodie) Wendy Gallagher is happy to share it all with you.

-She offers tour experiences that showcase the best of the region’s artisan produce - including the unique ‘Catch and Sea’ tour.
+She offers tour experiences that showcase the best of the region’s artisan produce - including the ‘Catch and Sea’ tour.
 You’ll set sail at dawn, see the extraordinary Causeway coastline from a new angle and catch your own breakfast, which will be cooked for you back on dry land.
 Definitely a day out with a difference.

 An Irish feast by the sea